Data-Driven Performance Guarantees for Parametric Optimization Problems: Numerical examples

 \subsection{Data-driven performance assessment}

-We now focus on assessing numerically the performance based results of Section \ref{sec:performance}.
-The performance metric we considered in this example is $\phi(z^k(x_i), x_i) = \frac{1}{T} \sum_{i=1}^{T} ||x^k_{i|k}-x^*_{i|k}||$, where \( x_i \) denotes a sampled instance of the problem parameter \( x(k) \).
+We conducted the performance assessment following Section~\ref{sec:performance}.
+The performance metric considered in this example is $\phi(z^k(x_i), x_i) = \frac{1}{T} \sum_{i=1}^{T} ||x^k_{i|k}-x^*_{i|k}||$.
 Using the high-precision interior-point solver Clarabel \cite{Clarabel_2024}, we solved the $1000$ sampled instances with permitted iteration counts \(k = 1,...,50\), and record the metrics.
 Via \eqref{e_scenario}, we establish a relationship between the error bound $e^k_N$ and permitted iteration count $k$, shown in Figure \ref{fig:e_robust}.
 Each point in this characterization carries the generalization guarantee from \eqref{eq:theorem 1}, ensuring that with confidence at least \( 1-10^{-4} \), the violation probability remains below \( \epsilon = 0.9168\% \).

 We further implement the formulation with constraint relaxation \eqref{e_relaxed_scenario} using the same sampled instances with the ones of Figure \ref{fig:e_relaxed}, where every point has a confidence of $1-10^{-4}$.
 For this analysis, we fix the permitted iteration count at $k=11$ and solve \eqref{e_relaxed_scenario} to obtain both the optimized metric bound $e^k_N(\rho)$ and the empirical violation count $q^*_N$, which is used to compute the bounds of the risk $V(e^k_N(\rho))$.
 The figure illustrates the trade-off between the violation probability and the metric bound $e^k_N(\rho)$.
 The black curves represent the upper and lower bounds $\bar{\epsilon}(s^*_N)$ and $\underline{\epsilon}(s^*_N)$, obtained through Theorem 3, which utilizes the non-accumulation assumption, while the orange curve shows bound $\epsilon(s^*_N)$ from Theorem 2 that does not require this assumption.
 Notably, the orange curve merely coincides with the upper black bound, demonstrating that the non-accumulation assumption provides minimal improvement for the upper bound.
 However, when valid, this assumption does yield a useful lower bound.